-Portugal is an increasingly popular destination for people seeking residency in Europe, and with good reason.
+Portugal is an increasingly popular destination for foreigner nationals seeking residency in Europe, and with good reason.
 However, it may not easy to determine the best way to obtain residency in Portugal.
-But don’t worry, in this article we will explore the different options.
-And help you find the best way for you to move to Portugal with ease.
-So sit back, relax, and let’s get started!

 This Visa is valid for a period of two years and can renew for additional three-year period.
 After 5 years you have the option to apply for a permanent residence permit or Citizenship.